Here are the most common questions we’ve been asked

 You will be asked if you have a disability at the start of the recruitment process and to give details of any type of adjustments you may need throughout the process and to fulfil the role of a wholetime firefighter.

 Dyslexia is classed as a disability and you will be asked if you have a disability as part of the recruitment process.
-Please note we will work with you to put in place any reasonable adjustments that are required.
+We will work with you to put in place any reasonable adjustments that are required.

 Although you will need to be physically fit, and pass an assessment test to prove this, the strength you’ll need is more about technique.
 We always work in teams of different shapes and sizes, which work well together.

-Wholetime firefighters work regular shift patterns – two days, followed by two night and then four days off.
-Our wholetime stations are in Grays, Orsett, Loughton, Colchester, Clacton, Southend, Leigh, Rayleigh Weir, Chelmsford, Brentwood, Basildon and Harlow.
+Wholetime firefighters work regular shift patterns – two days, followed by two nights and then four days off.
+Here’s an example:

 On-call firefighters have everyday lives and jobs and respond to a pager when they are needed.
-They are paid for being on-call.
+They are paid for being on-call and need to spend their days or nights within five minutes of an on-call station.
+Some of our wholetime firefighters provide on-call cover at their local station when they are on their rest days.

 Fringe allowance is paid to employees dependent on the location of their place of work and its proximity to London.
 There are two payment bands, inner fringe and outer fringe.
 Inner fringe £832 p/a and Outer fringe £579 p/a.